kettubot/kettu-docs/Guides/Moderation Guide.md

 - --image=URLtoImage Lets you add an image from a link instead of uploading a screen shot, make sure to include the = !

 - --bandelete=number Lets you set the number of days to delete messages upon a ban.
 Must be between 0 to 7.
-By default it is 0, however you can change your servers default ban time
+By default it is 0, however you can change your server's default ban time

 Listed below are Kettu's user mod commands with their general syntax